the-creative-one/Shop-Smartly/README.md

  _Suggestions and feedbacks helps us grow and learn._

- _If you have any ideas, improvements, or encounter any issues while using our backend, please don't hesitate to open an issue or submit a pull request._
+ _If you have any ideas, improvements, or encounter any issues while using the backend, please don't hesitate to open an issue or submit a pull request._